jvoisin/snuffleupagus/doc/source/faq.rst

 How mature is this project?
 """""""""""""""""""""""""""

-This project was floating around since early 2016, and we did the first commit the 28ᵗʰ of December of the same year.
-We're currently in an alpha phase, finding and fixing as much bugs as possible before the beta.
+This project was floating around since early 2016 and we did the first commit the 28ᵗʰ of December of the same year.
+We're currently in an alpha phase, finding and fixing as many bugs as possible before the beta.

 Are you saying that PHP isn't secure?
 """""""""""""""""""""""""""""""""""""

-We don't like PHP's approach of security; namely (sometimes) adding warnings in the documentation and trusting the developer to not do any mistake, instead of focusing on the root cause, and killing the bug class one for all.
+We don't like PHP's approach of security; namely (sometimes) adding warnings in the documentation and trusting the developer to not do any mistake, instead of focusing on the root cause and killing the bug class once and for all.

 Moreover, it seems that the current attitude toward security in the PHP world is to `blame the user <https://externals.io/message/100147>`_ instead of acknowledging issues, as stated in their `documentation <https://wiki.php.net/security#not_a_security_issue>`_.
-We do think that an security issue that "requires the use of code or settings known to be insecure" is still a security issue, and should be treated as such.
+We do think that a security issue that "requires the use of code or settings known to be insecure" is still a security issue, and should be treated as such.

 We don't have the pretention to state that Snuffleupagus will magically solve